 It is known that on October 28, 1942, he was admitted into the camp hospital suffering from excessive dryness of the eyes.
 It appears he was discharged and readmitted on October 31 with a corneal ulcer of the eye.

-Apparently, the Japanese believed August was not sick enough to be kept off a work detail In December 1942, he went out on the Las Pinas Detail.
+Apparently, the Japanese believed August was not sick enough to be kept off a work detail.
+In January 1943, he went out on the Las Pinas Detail.
 The POWs built a runway and revetments with picks and shovels.
 The runway they were expected to build was supposed to be 500 yards wide, and they literally removed a mountain, by hand, to build the runway.
 The POWs removed the debris with wheelbarrows, but when they became inefficient, mining cars and rail were brought to the site.
 Working in teams of four, the POWs had to fill mining cars with rubble and two men pushed each cart to a swamp and dumped the car.
 While they were doing this, the other two men were preparing the next load.

 The Japanese were brutal in their treatment of the POWs.
 The POWs lived in Pasay School about a mile from the airfield and marched to and from the airfield.
 Meals consisted of leftover fish guts from the Japanese kitchen.

 The brutality shown to the POWs was severe.
-The first Japanese commander of the camp, a Capt.
+The first Japanese commander of the camp, Capt.
 Kenji Iwataka was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t four other Americans were made to carry the man back to the Pasay School.

 At the school, the Japanese guards gave the man a shower and straightened his clothes as much as possible.
 The other Americans were ordered to the school.
 As they stood there, the White Angel ordered an American captain to follow him behind the school.
 The POW was marched behind the school and the other Americans heard two shots.
 The American officer told the men that the POW had said, “Tell them I went down smiling.”
 There, the White Angel shot the POW as the man smiled at him.
 As the man lay on the ground, he shot him a second time.
 The American captain told the other POWs what had happened.
-The White Angel to them that this was what going to happen to anyone who would not work for the Japanese Empire.
+The White Angel to them that this was going to happen to anyone who would not work for the Japanese Empire.

 The second-ranking Japanese on the detail was known as “the Wolf,” because the POWs thought he resembled a wolf.
 He was a civilian who wore a Japanese Naval Uniform.
 Each morning, he would come to the POW barracks and select those POWs who looked the sickest and made them line up.
 The men were made to put one leg on each side of a trench and then do 50 push-ups.
 If a man’s arms gave out and he touched the ground, he was beaten with pick handles.